tagtogorg/java-ocr-amazon-textract-searchable-pdf/README.md

 <img width="500" alt="Screen Shot 2021-04-20 at 18 54 03" src="https://user-images.githubusercontent.com/102431/115435303-fbedc080-a209-11eb-98f8-fdf18e4b928d.png">

-This code starts from an [Amazon Textract Tutorial](https://aws.amazon.com/blogs/machine-learning/generating-searchable-pdfs-from-scanned-documents-automatically-with-amazon-textract/) ([original code](https://github.com/aws-samples/amazon-textract-searchable-pdf)) to OCR input files (PDFs or images) and converting them into "searchable PDFs" (i.e. PDFs with embedded text).
+This code starts from an [Amazon Textract Tutorial](https://aws.amazon.com/blogs/machine-learning/generating-searchable-pdfs-from-scanned-documents-automatically-with-amazon-textract/) ([original code](https://github.com/aws-samples/amazon-textract-searchable-pdf)) to OCR input files (PDFs or images) and convert them into "searchable PDFs" (i.e. PDFs with embedded text).
 These "searchable PDFs" are exactly what we want to upload to tagtog to then annotate them using [tagtog Native PDF](https://docs.tagtog.net/pdf-annotation-tool.html).

 This respository adds additional utilities (e.g. traversing & processing recursively given directories) and using the [tagtog Documents APIs](https://docs.tagtog.net/API_documents_v1.html) to upload the results to a given tagtog project.
 Http requests are done with java, [Apache HttpClient (4.5)](https://hc.apache.org/httpcomponents-client-4.5.x/index.html).